 As adjunct professor of law, Larry coordinates Vanderbilt's Program on Law & Innovation.
 With more than 30 years of legal project management and practice experience, he's a driving force for adoption of lean and agile in the legal profession.
 Larry is also the mastermind behind Music City Legal Hackers.
 He's a primary point of contact for all of the group's activities.

 J.B.
 Ruhl, JD

 J.B. is a professor of law at Vanderbilt Law School and directs the Program on Law & Innovation.
 As the David Daniels Allen Distinguished Chair of Law and Co-director, Energy, Environment and Land Use Program at VLS, J.B. pursues innovation in the delivery of legal services in many arenas.

 Cat Moon, MA JD

-Cat, a graduate of Vanderbilt Law School, brings 18+ years of legal/project management and design thinking experience to her role as COO of a legal tech startup.
-She is webmaster for Music City Legal Hackers and serves on the steering committee for the inaugural Music City Legal Hackathon, scheduled for April 7 - 8, 2017.
+Cat, a graduate of Vanderbilt Law School, brings 19+ years of legal/project management and design thinking experience to her role as COO of a legal tech startup.
+She teaches legal design at Vanderbilt Law School, is webmaster for Music City Legal Hackers, and serves on the steering committee for Music City Legal Hackers events.

 Thoughts, musings, news, and ruminations by legal hackers.